Sea Change Thinktank & Network Members

 Gabby Rex: trained as an artist and worked in publishing before marrying a tea planter.
 She and her husband worked in Assam and later Cameroon……she owns several of the small uninhabited islands which Sea Change surveys around for maerl.
 She is the granddaughter of a well known naturalist and mountain climber and inherited his fascination with Nature, rivers, fishing and art.
 She is a member of the North and West District Salmon Fishery Board.
 Her knowledge of the rivers feeds in to the thinktank as well as her funding support.

+In 2015 we began surveying the Wester Ross Marine Protected Area (especially for maerl).
 Support for any aspect of our survey from members of the community is very gratefully received.
 Thanks goes to those that help raise money, donate, supply accommodation, mechanical assistance, skippering, boats, moorings, guidance on logistics, feed in data, cook, build equipment, help the science reporting, or share their knowledge and their time, all of you help make our surveys happen.

 All the work we do is supplied by volunteers, or paid for by the members – but we do have small amounts donated by supporters: